AGILab in the MLOps Toolchain

 • Best fit: platform or data engineering teams running recurring, scheduled, batch-oriented pipelines across many external systems.

 • Positioning note: modern Airflow already supports dynamic task mapping and dynamic DAG generation, so it remains stronger when the core need is task-level orchestration semantics inside a scheduler-first platform.
-AGILab can express dynamic behavior inside generated or custom Python steps, but it does not yet expose the same kind of first-class runtime pipeline-step expansion in PIPELINE.
+AGILab can express dynamic behavior inside generated or custom Python stages, but it does not yet expose the same kind of first-class runtime pipeline-stage expansion in WORKFLOW.
 Its strength is elsewhere: experiment packaging, managed execution environments, distributed research workloads, and app-centric user workflows.

 Selection guide